Bizarre-Bits/AGE/docs/CONTRIBUTING.md

-# Welcome to the AGE contributing guideline
+# Welcome to the AGE contributing guide

 Some contributing policies will be here as I'll manage to understand how to do it correctly...